mitrejcevski/blog/content/posts/android-arch-navigation.md

 ## Getting Started
 I would highly recommend the official guide for the new Navigation component, as well as its documentation to get rolling with the implementation.

-{{< figure src="https://developer.android.com/images/topic/libraries/architecture/navigation-graph_2x-callouts.png" link="https://developer.android.com/topic/libraries/architecture/navigation/navigation-implementing" caption="Get started with the Navigation component" >}}
+{{< imgpreview src="https://developer.android.com/images/topic/libraries/architecture/navigation-graph_2x-callouts.png" link="https://developer.android.com/topic/libraries/architecture/navigation/navigation-implementing" caption="Get started with the Navigation component" >}}

 I’ve created a [simple playground project](https://github.com/mitrejcevski/jetpack-playground) where I was trying various things with the Navigation component.
 Keep in mind that I am using the latest version of [Android Studio](https://developer.android.com/studio/preview/) from the Canary Channel.